Mental Health Ministry

 UUS:E’s Mental Health Ministry provides support and recommends resources to people who have, or have had, a mental health diagnosis in their lives, as well as people who are caring for family members and friends who have, or have had, such a diagnosis.

-The Mental Health Ministry Affinity Group meets as needs arise to discuss various aspects of mental health/mental illness/brain dis-ease and for fun social events.
-If you would like to get involved, have questions, or just want to talk, contact 860-646-5151 or uuse153@sbcglobal.net.
+Mind Your Health is a support network that discusses various aspects of mental health/mental illness/brain dis-ease.
+If you would like to get involved, have questions, or just want to talk, contact 860-646-5151 or [email protected]

-Watch our Back to Adult Programs, Classes and Ongoing Groups pages for special events and classes.
+Watch our Adult Programs, Classes and Ongoing Groups pages for special events and classes.

 Pastoral Care Ministries